VictoriaLogs is open source user-friendly database for logs from VictoriaMetrics.

 Username for HTTP server's Basic Auth.
 The authentication is disabled if empty.
 See also -httpAuth.password

-Whether to use proxy protocol for connections accepted at -httpListenAddr .
+Whether to use proxy protocol for connections accepted at the given -httpListenAddr .
 See https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt .
 With enabled proxy protocol http server cannot serve regular /metrics endpoint.
 Use -pushmetrics.url for metrics pushing

 -inmemoryDataFlushInterval duration